atrotech/comtest/README.md

 ## **comtest**

-Serial port communication in C.
+NanoPi Fire 2A Serial port communication in C.

 How to build
 ------------